screbeckitchain/VCA/README.md

 If you still see a blank screen immediately after running the script, check that all packages from `requirements.txt` are installed.
 Missing dependencies will cause the interface to fail before showing any prompts.
+After installing the packages, run `playwright install` once to download the required browser binaries.
+Without this step Playwright may fail to launch.